WestJet at record passenger levels in October, Porter slumps

 Year-to-date, WestJet's load factor has climbed to 82.9 percent from 79.8 percent in the same period last year.
 Traffic is up 8.2 percent, while capacity is 4.2 percent higher.

-Traffic data is expected later on Monday from Air Canada ACb.TO, the country's largest airline.
+Traffic data is expected later on Monday from Air Canada , the country's largest airline.

 Privately held Porter Airlines, a smaller short-haul carrier, reported a load factor of 59.4 percent for October, down from 67.7 percent for the same period last year.